 4 Ways to Protect Your Identity from Fraud and Theft

-Tip: Services like Mint aggregate your finances and make it easier to see all your charges — and possible fraudulent activity — in one spot.
+Tip: Money management apps aggregate your finances and make it easier to see all your charges — and possible fraudulent activity — in one spot.

-If you know that your card or account has been exposed, cancel and replace the card to reduce the risk of fraudulent charges on the account.
+If you lose your card, or you know that your card or account has been exposed, cancel and replace the card to reduce the risk of fraudulent charges on the account.
+That will help stop identity thieves in their tracks.
 Don’t forget to update your automatic payments with your new card information.

 Tip: The sooner you cancel the card, the better you’ll protect yourself from identity fraud.
 You likely won’t be responsible for unauthorized charges, but it’s still best to report it immediately.